 Do yourself and the animals a favor and maintain a healthy distance.

 Book Your Stay

-The Smoky Mountains are a great beautiful destination for the travel trying to get away.
+The Smoky Mountains are a great beautiful destination for the traveler trying to get away.
 Now you know the best places to unwind in the beauty of the neighboring National Park, but finding a good place to stay in Gatlinburg or Pigeon Forge can be difficult.

 Let Great American Patriot Getaways help you find a better stay.
 Beat the motel and choose between dozens of beautiful cabin getaways.

 Give our Reservations staff a call at 800-204-5169 or check out our website.
 No matter your group size or budget, American Patriot Getaways has a cabin for you!